wpengine/faustjs/docs/DEVELOPMENT.md

 ### 2. Headless Site Setup
 1. From within the headless site `examples/getting-started` copy `.env.test.sample` to `.env.test`.
-    - If you are using the provided Docker build, you will not need to adjust any variables in the `.env.testing` file, else you can adjust the environment variables as needed.
+    - If you are using the provided Docker build, you will not need to adjust any variables in the `.env.testing` file; else, you can adjust the environment variables as needed.

 ### 3. WPE Headless Setup
 1. Move into the WPE Headless plugin directory `plugins/wpe-headless`.